trachv/pools_updater/README.md

 ## Pools updater

-Application load pools data from UniswapV3 and save it to database
+Application load pools data from UniswapV3 and store it to database
 Database table is `Pools`
 Data update is launched once at the start of the application and also every 30 minutes according to the schedule